-One neat way the Walmart Credit Card gives you to circumvent normal cash advance fees is to use the Quick Cash feature at Walmart.
+You can also use the Quick Cash feature at Walmart to get a cash advance.
 This allows you to get up to $20 per day at a Walmart register when you make a purchase.
 Quick Cash is treated like a normal purchase too, not a cash advance.
-You can do this with either the Mastercard or the Store Card.
+You can do this with either the Capital One Walmart Rewards® Mastercard® or the Walmart® Store Card.

-Walmart Quick Cash APR: 18.15% - 24.15% (V) APR, depending on your credit.
-You only owe interest if you carry a balance between months.
+The Walmart Quick Cash APR is 17.99% to 27.74% (V), depending on your credit.
+Plus, you only owe interest if you carry a balance between months.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.